-- I. It is the policy of Pennsylvania Health and Wellness® that heart-lung transplant is medically necessary for members who meet all of the following guidelines: - A. End-stage heart and end-stage lung disease due to one of the following: - 1.
+- I. It is the policy of Pennsylvania Health and Wellness® that heart-lung transplant is medically necessary for members/enrollees who meet all of the following guidelines: - A. End-stage heart and end-stage lung disease due to one of the following: - 1.
 Age > 18 years and any of the following: - a.
 Irreversible primary pulmonary hypertension with heart failure; - b.
 Nonspecific severe pulmonary fibrosis; - c.
 Eisenmenger complex with irreversible pulmonary hypertension and heart failure; - d.
 Cystic fibrosis with severe heart failure; - e.
 Chronic obstructive pulmonary disease with heart failure; - f.
 Emphysema with severe heart failure; - g.
 Pulmonary fibrosis with uncontrollable pulmonary hypertension or heart failure; - h.
 Non-complex congenital heart disease associated with pulmonary hypertension that is not amenable to lung transplantation and repair by standard surgery; - i.
 Severe coronary artery disease or cardiomyopathy with irreversible pulmonary hypertension; - 2.
-Age \leq 18 years and any of the following: - a.
+Age $\leq$ 18 years and any of the following: - a.
 Eisenmenger syndrome; - b.
 Heart re-transplant; - c.
-Alpha 1 antitrypsin deficiency; - d.
-Lung re-transplant; - e.
-Alveolar proteinosis; - f.
-Primary pulmonary hypertension; - g.
-Pulmonary vascular disease; - h.
-Restrictive cardiomyopathy; - i.
-Congenital heart disease; - a.
-Congenital heart disease lesion been previously repaired or palliated; - b.
-Member/enrollee is an infant with a single functional ventricle and one of the following: - i.
-Severe stenosis (stenoses) or atresia in proximal coronary arteries; - ii.
-Moderate to severe stenosis and/or insufficiency of the atrioventricular and/or systemic semilunar valve(s); - iii.
-Severe ventricular dysfunction; - j.
-Cystic fibrosis with progressive, irreversible cardiac dysfunction; - k.
+Lung re-transplant; - d.
+Alveolar proteinosis; - e.
+Primary pulmonary hypertension; - f.
+Pulmonary vascular disease; - g.
+Restrictive cardiomyopathy; - h.
+Congenital heart disease meeting one of the following: - i.
+Congenital heart disease lesion that has been previously repaired or palliated; - ii.
+Member/enrollee is an infant with a single functional ventricle and one of the following: - a) Severe stenosis (stenoses) or atresia in proximal coronary arteries; - b) Moderate to severe stenosis and/or insufficiency of the atrioventricular and/or systemic semilunar valve(s); - c) Severe ventricular dysfunction; - i.
+Cystic fibrosis with progressive, irreversible cardiac dysfunction; - j.
 Dilated cardiomyopathy; - B. Meets the following disease severity criteria: